Skip advert

 "The Polestar 3 offers a very usable range thanks to its big battery"

 Polestar is an electric-only car brand, and the Polestar 3 gets a large 107kWh battery to power its electric motors.
 It’s not groundbreaking in terms of efficiency, but it still does at least boast a very competitive range that many buyers will be happy with.
 At its launch, the standard Long Range Dual Motor variant had the longest potential range because the extra power of the Performance Pack version hurt its range figure by 44 miles.
-Since then, a single-motor model has been confirmed that boosts its range to an impressive 438 miles.
+Since then, a single-motor model has been released that boosts its range to an impressive 438 miles.

 Advertisement - Article continues below